The Girl behind the Mirror

 “I’m starving,” she said.
 “Normally I have my tea by now.”

 They spent the rest of the evening trying to get Lucy’s reflection back through the mirror.
 They tried everything.
 Bumping heads.
 Arms first.
 Looking around the back of the mirror to see if there was a way in there.
-But it was behaving just like a normal, run-of-the-mill dresser mirror.
+But it was behaving just like an ordinary, run-of-the-mill dresser mirror.
 There appeared to be no way back.

 And so, Lucy made up a little sleeping area under the bed with a comfy mat, a sleeping bag and a nice soft pillow.
 Lucy’s reflection yawned and agreed to go in, too tired and sad to argue any more with her situation.